-IN THE CLASSROOM: Brooks is an open option major and has a GPA greater than 3.20.
+IN THE CLASSROOM: Brooks is majoring in business with an emphasis in accounting.
+She owns a GPA greater than 3.4.

 PERSONAL: Olivia Grace Brooks was born on March 10, 1999 in Salinas, Calif.
 She is the daughter of Ken and Stephanie Brooks of Bend, Ore., and has three siblings, Austin, Colton and Emma.